philiphess1/URL_Shortener-Final-Draft/README.md

 # Tamid Tech Consulting Track Application
 **Overview:**

-This is project is a web application has been created for the sole intention to go along with TAMID at Indiana Univerity's application to the Tech Consulting Track.
-The prompt for this project was to create a URL shortener’s job takes long URLS as input, and gives shorter ones as output e.g.
+This project is a web application that has been created for the sole intention to go along with TAMID at Indiana Univerity's application to the Tech Consulting Track.
+The prompt for this project was to create a URL shortener that takes long URLS as input, and gives shorter ones as output e.g.
 * Long URL: https://facebook.com/user/12341aksdljkadasjkdasdasdjk
 * Short URL: https://tamid-url-shortner.com/tamid-user
 ___